randallde1/Finalproject-delaney/README.md

 ```
 When you do this step make sure that you cd into the casava_reads directory

-5. Feed qiime the raw reads
+5. Feed qiime the raw reads (make sure to be in the microbiome_proect directory when doing this step)
 ```
 qiime tools import \
   --type SampleData[PairedEndSequencesWithQuality] \